Information for Ukrainians arriving in Northern Ireland

 What to expect

-The website can be translated into the language of your choice by using the orange bar at the top of this page.
+The website can be translated into the language of your choice by using the blue square at the bottom of each page.

 If you arrive in Northern Ireland through either the Homes for Ukraine Sponsorship Scheme, the Ukraine Family Scheme (which closed at 3.00 pm on 19 February 2024 ) or you are staying in Northern Ireland under the Ukraine Extension Scheme you are entitled to: